-This Meal Prep Individual Taco Pizza is a great way to save time and money by doing some weekly batch cooking.
-And it's a healthy, fun twist on pizza that you're going to love – you can freeze these mini pizzas for work too!
+This Meal Prep Individual Taco Pizza is a healthy, fun twist on pizza – you can meal prep and freeze them for future meals too!

 But who said you can't make pizza part of your weekly meal prep?!